eawag-surface-waters-research/Delft3D/readme_building_netcdf.txt

 Now, retrying: Intel CC and Fortran, all static libraries (as I realised that the shared version of NetCDF is most probably superfluous - I needed to add the flag -ldl anyway).

+That fails: /usr/bin/ar: -ldl: no such file or directory.
+And CMake is still using /usr/bin/cc.
+So I will have to force it to use Intel CC and Fortran manually.
+Very odd, this stuff.